slittorin/home-assistant-setup/README.md

 1. Check versions of available docker images for Home Assistant at [Docker - Home Assistant](https://hub.docker.com/r/homeassistant/home-assistant).
    - If you do not want the 'latest' version, use version number, or use 'stable'.
-   - At time of writing (20220207) the 'stable' version is X.X.X (isolated with XXX).
+   - At time of writing (20220207) the 'stable' version is 2021.12.8 (isolated with `sudo docker image inspect homeassistant/home-assistant:stable` and looking for 'org.opencontainers.image.version').
 2. Create the directory `/srv/ha`, and the following sub-directories:
    - `config` - To easily get access to the configuration files for HA.
 4. For the following file `/srv/docker-compose.yml` add the following content after 'services:' and last added service (keep spaces):